These 10 parks offer incredible views of some of America's most beautiful places with plenty of opportunities to get out and explore along the way.

-1. Many Glacier Road and others, Glacier National Park, Montana
+1. Going-to-the-Sun Road, Glacier National Park, Montana

 2. Pierce Stocking Scenic Drive, Sleeping Bear Dunes National Lakeshore, Michigan

 This stunning seven-and-a-half-mile drive is named after a local lumberjack who loved the view from the bluffs so much, he helped build a road through the difficult terrain in the 1960s so others could enjoy it, too.
-Visitors who take a self-guided tour of this loop can enjoy overlooks of several lakes, including a gorgeous vantage point over Lake Michigan (shown here); views of the park’s famous sand dunes, including the enormous but rapidly eroding Sleeping Bear Dune, which scientists estimate to be around 2,000 years old; forests of sugar maple and beech trees; and plenty of spots along the way to enjoy a picnic, take a walk, or just linger in the sunshine.
+Visitors who take a self-guided tour of this loop can enjoy overlooks of several lakes, including a gorgeous vantage point over Lake Michigan (shown here); views of the park’s famous sand dunes, including the enormous but rapidly eroding Sleeping Bear Dune, which scientists estimate to be around 2,000 years old; forests of sugar maple and beech trees; and plenty of spots along the way to enjoy a picnic, take a walk or just linger in the sunshine.

 3. Conzelman Road, Golden Gate National Recreation Area, California

 The five-mile route from the Golden Gate Bridge north to Point Bonita offers a breathtaking look at San Francisco and the Pacific Ocean from an area known as the Marin Headlands.
 Fate generally deals drivers on this road one of two options: a crystal-clear day with picture-perfect views of the bridge and the city, or a cold and foggy day with equally beautiful mist-shrouded vistas.
-Visitors who arrive at Point Bonita between 12:30 and 3:30 p.m. on a Saturday, Sunday, or Monday can also tour the working lighthouse there to learn more about the area’s history—and to see even more spectacular views.
+Visitors who arrive at Point Bonita between 12:30 and 3:30 p.m. on a Saturday, Sunday or Monday can also tour the working lighthouse there to learn more about the area’s history — and to see even more spectacular views.
 Check the Park Conservancy website for other events at this popular park.

 4. Gettysburg National Military Park, Pennsylvania